When

 lot of boats, this engine as a core can be bought for much less than

 the side-oiler.
-The 390 is the most economical FE engine.
+The 390 is

 With the right parts, it can put out nearly the horse-power of a good